Section 7. Taxi and Ground Movement Procedures

 - The Department of Defense (DOD) is authorized to define criteria for protection of precision approach critical areas at military controlled airports.
 This protection is provided to all aircraft operating at that military controlled airport.
 Waiver authority for DOD precision approach critical area criteria rests with the appropriate military authority.

 Signs and markings are installed by the airport operator to define the ILS critical area.
 No point along the longitudinal axis of the aircraft is permitted past the hold line for holding purposes.
 The operator is responsible to properly position the aircraft, vehicle, or equipment at the appropriate hold line/sign or designated point.
-The requirements in Para 3-1-12, Visually Scanning Runways, remain valid as appropriate.
+The requirements in paragraph 3-1-12, Visually Scanning Runways, remain valid as appropriate.

 AC150/5340-1, Standards for Airport Markings.